Python Lecture 2 - Lexical Structure of Python

 How Lexical Analyzers Work

-Lexical analyzers operate using a State Machine.
+Lexical analyzers use a State Machine.

 State Machine Examples

-1. Human Hunger States
+1. Hunger States

 stateDiagram-v2